tweag/rules_nixpkgs/examples/toolchains/cc_cross_osx_to_linux_amd64/README.md

 # Usage

-To build the image with Nix, issue the following command:
+To build the Docker image with Nix, issue the following command:
 ```
 nix-shell --command 'bazel build --config=cross :hello_image_tarball'
 ```

-You can then do load the image into Docker with:
+Or if you have Docker installed, you can build and run the image with a single command:
 ```
-docker load -i bazel-bin/hello_image_tarball/tarball.tar
+nix-shell --command 'bazel run --config=cross :hello_image'
 ```

-And run it as you normally would with Docker.